radondb/radondb-mysql-kubernetes/docs/en-us/deploy_radondb-mysql_operator_on_k8s.md

 >
 > You need to prepare a client used to connect to MySQL.

-- If the client is installed in a different Kubernetes cluster from the database, you need to configure port forwarding rules and load balancing by referring to [Access Applications in a Cluster](https://kubernetes.io/docs/tasks/access-application-cluster/).
+- If the client is installed in a different Kubernetes cluster, see [Access Applications in a Cluster](https://kubernetes.io/docs/tasks/access-application-cluster/) to configure port forwarding and load balancing.

-- In the Kubernetes cluster, you can access RadonDB MySQL by using service names or cluster IP addresses.
+- You can use service_name or clusterIP to access RadonDB MySQL in the Kubernetes cluster.

   > **Note**
   >